pwrtelegram/pwrtelegram/README.md

 ```
 This way you will be able to safely share the download URL without exposing your bot's token.

-You can also trigger the caching of files already present on the telegram servers to the anonymous PWRTelegram storage server by downloading the file from the following URL: ```https://api.pwrtelegram.xyz/file/bot<token>/<file_path>``` (or ```https://deepapi.pwrtelegram.xyz/file/bot<token>/<file_path>``` for deep telegram bots).
-The next time you can download files directly from the anonymous URL.

-If your request times out and you try to redownload the file you will be returned a json array with the following values:

-  * ok => true

-  * error_code => 202

-  * description => Your file is currently being downloaded.
-Please try again later.

-You can repeat the request until you get the File object.

 ### sendDocument, sendPhoto, sendVideo, sendAudio, sendVoice, sendSticker requests.